learnpoint/developer-handbook/css.md

 }

 /* GOOD: Capitalized modifier with compounder and combinator for element that is outside the scope of the modifier.
-In this example, the modifier EXPANDED belongs to the component expandable, and the target element belongs to the component grade-panel. */
-.grade-panel.EXPANDED .grade-panel__title {
+In this example, the modifier EXPANDED belongs to the component expandable, and the target element belongs to the component grade-panel. */ .grade-panel.EXPANDED .grade-panel__title {

 }

-/* BAD: Selector is not specific enough .
-Risk of selecting unintended element. */ .EXPANDED .grade-panel__title {
+/* BAD: Selector is not specific enough.
+Risk of selecting unintended elements. */ .EXPANDED .grade-panel__title {

 }